yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     }
     ```

-2. Yöntem çağrısı `AccessTheWebAsync`.
+2. İçindeki `AccessTheWebAsync`yöntemi çağırın.

     ```csharp
     // ***Call SetUpURLList to make a list of web addresses.
     List<string> urlList = SetUpURLList();
     ```

-3. İçine şu döngüyü ekleyin `AccessTheWebAsync` listesindeki her bir web adresini işlemek için.
+3. Listesindeki her bir Web adresini `AccessTheWebAsync` işlemek için aşağıdaki döngüsünü ekleyin.

     ```csharp
     // ***Add a loop to process the list of web addresses.